asatriano/expresstrain/README.md

 self.metric_from_whole=True # should metric be computed by single batch of whole epoch

-self.backward_every=1 # backward is performed every specified number of epochs (for gradient accumulation) self.fp16=False # half precision (nvidia amp) training: saves memory (for Automatic Mixed Precision)

-self.save_every=5 # saing loss, metric and model happens every specified epochs
+self.backward_every=1 # backward pass every N epochs (for gradient accumulation) self.fp16=False # save memory at training (for Automatic Mixed Precision) self.save_every=5 # saing loss, metric and model happens every specified epochs

 self.path_performance=None # path where loss and metrics are saved